Modern extreme value statistics for Utopian extremes: Introduction

-We are motivated by the challenge organised for the 13$^\text{th}$ International Conference on Extreme Value Analysis (EVA2023), with full details provided in the editorial by \cite{editorial}.
+We are motivated by the EVA (2023) Conference Data Challenge organised for the 13$^\text{th}$ International Conference on Extreme Value Analysis, with full details provided in the editorial by \cite{editorial}.
 In this paper, we detail the four modelling frameworks used by ``Team Yalla'' to win the aforementioned challenge, which comprised four sub-challenges that each required prediction of exceedance probabilities or quantiles for data simulated from highly complex statistical models.
+These frameworks combined classical EVA methods with modern modelling techniques, including additive models \citep{chavez2005generalized,youngman2019generalized}, deep learning-based inference \citep{sainsbury2022fast,richards2023likelihood}, non-stationary conditional extremal dependence models \citep{heffernan2004conditional,Winter2016}, and non-parametric probability estimators \citep{krupskii2019nonparametric}.
 Whilst the data considered in this work are simulated, the data were constructed to be representative of real observations of an environmental process (sampled from the fantasy country of ``Utopia''), and so exhibit realistic characteristics, such as sparsity, non-stationarity, and missingness.
 Moreover, as the true values of the challenge predictands are known, our predictions can be easily validated.
-Hence, we expect our proposed frameworks to perform well in practice, with real data.
+Hence, we expect our proposed frameworks to perform well in practice, with real data. {The code used for implementing our models is available at \url{https://github.com/matheusguerrero/yalla}. }

 The novelty of this work is threefold: i) we propose an amortised neural Bayes estimator for univariate quantiles; ii) we generalise the non-parametric multivariate exceedance probability estimator of \cite{krupskii2019nonparametric}; and iii) we illustrate the efficacy of the extreme value regression models proposed by \cite{Winter2016} and \cite{youngman2019generalized} when applied to simulated data.
-The remainder of the paper is organised as follows: Section~\ref{sec:data} details the data provided by \cite{editorial} and the corresponding prediction challenge.
-Section~\ref{sec:methodology} describes the methodology we adopt to address the challenge, with Sections~\ref{sec:POT}–\ref{sec:NBE} and \ref{sec:CEM}–\ref{sec:nonpar} focusing on univariate and multivariate extremes, respectively.
+The remainder of the paper is organised as follows: Section~\ref{sec:methodology} describes the methodology we adopt to address the data challenge, with Sections~\ref{sec:POT}--\ref{sec:NBE} and \ref{sec:CEM}--\ref{sec:nonpar} focusing on univariate and multivariate extremes, respectively.
 In Section~\ref{sec:res}, we apply our proposed methodology to the data.
 Section~\ref{Sec:conclusion} provides a concise conclusion and suggests avenues for further work.